Dockershelf/dockershelf/python/README.md

 The Python images are built using a bash script [`python/build-image.sh`](https://github.com/LuisAlejandro/dockershelf/blob/master/python/build-image.sh), you can check it out for details.

-Each python release is downloaded from Debian sources.
-Due to the nature of debian packaging, some releases of Python can only be compiled on specific releases of Debian.
-Based on that premise, Python will be compiled against the corresponding image and then upgraded to Debian Sid.
+Each python release is downloaded and installed from the debian official repositories.
+Some releases are not compiled against Debian Sid libraries, so some potentially old libraries could be installed in the process.

 We'll explain the overall process here:

-1. Built `FROM dockershelf/debian:<release>`.
+1. Built `FROM dockershelf/debian:sid`.
 2. Labelled according to [label-schema.org](http://label-schema.org).
 3. Install developer tools to handle the python source download.
 4. Download Python source with `apt-get source python<release>`.